 Who loves some quirky geography?
 As a map enthusiast, I enjoy oddball spots such as the exact center of the United States, which I visited several years ago in Lebanon, Kansas.

-Sitting at 96° 48’ 35” W, this spot is situated in the town of Tache, Manitoba, just 30 minutes or so from the capital city of Winnipeg.
+Sitting at 96° 48’ 35” W, this spot is situated in the town of Tache, Manitoba, just 30 minutes or so from the province’s capital city of Winnipeg.

 Known officially as Centre of Canada Park, the site currently consists of just a welcome sign.
 You can come take your photo in front of the big sign declaring the spot the “Centre of Canada.”

-The sign is easy to spot driving along Route 1, the Trans-Canada Highway that runs the distance from the Atlantic to the Pacific Ocean.
+The “Centre of Canada” sign is easy to spot driving along Route 1, the Trans-Canada Highway that runs the distance from the Atlantic to the Pacific Ocean.

 Is this precise spot really the exact longitudinal center of Canada?
 There’s some debate.
-The Atlas of Canada says the real middle is a spot 20 minutes east of Tache.
+The Atlas of Canada says the real middle of Canada is a spot 20 minutes east of Tache.